Allen Frances: Book and statements on Donald Trump

-Snopes analyzed the assertions by Frances and received a follow-up comment from him, in response to social media backlash to his statements.
-Frances clarified in his comment to Snopes, that he was referring to the potential future impact of climate change.
-Frances said in his email to Snopes: "I think it is no exaggeration to worry that the policies that follow from Trump's reckless climate denial may wind up causing the death of hundreds of millions of people.
+In a further clarification statement to Snopes, who analyzed his assertions, Frances reiterated that he was referring to the potential future impact of climate change, stating; "I think it is no exaggeration to worry that the policies that follow from Trump's reckless climate denial may wind up causing the death of hundreds of millions of people.
 Our species appears to be on a path to self-destruction, and Trump is enthusiastically leading the way."